Tom-Nagy/walking-around/README.md

 * Advertise and Promote the Club by :
   * Providing accurate and useful information.
   * Providing an excellent User Experience (UX).
-* Grow of the Club member's population by :
+* Growth of the Club member's population by :
   * Attracting people to join the Club.
   * Using a User Centric Development approach (UCD).